kube-rs/kube/README.md

 then you can `kubectl apply -f crd-baz.yaml -n kube-system`, or `kubectl delete -f crd-baz.yaml -n kube-system`, or `kubectl edit foos baz -n kube-system` to verify that the events are being picked up.

 ## Timing
 All watch calls have timeouts set to `10` seconds as a default (and kube always waits that long regardless of activity).
-If you like to hammer the API less, call `.poll()` less often.
+If you like to hammer the API less, you can call `.poll()` less often.
+But the kube api holds for the full timeout value anyway and you can set it with `.timeout(n)`.

 ## License
 Apache 2.0 licensed.
 See LICENSE for details.